-What the Core Technology Fee actually costs a game studio in the EU
+What the Core Technology Fee actually costs an EU studio

 If you’ve read the headlines about the DMA forcing iOS open in the EU, you’d be forgiven for thinking the era of the 30% cut is over and a cheaper distribution path is just sitting there for the taking.
 The reality is more interesting, and more conditional.
 Apple’s answer to the regulation was a new line item — the Core Technology Fee (CTF): €0.50 per first annual install above a one-million-install threshold for the developer’s own apps.
 But for an operator running an alternative marketplace, that math is harsher: marketplace operators pay the CTF on every first annual install, with no million-install free tier at all.
-The question isn’t whether alt-store distribution is cheaper.
-It’s at what volume and what player value the CTF stops being a tax and starts being a rounding error.
+The first question a studio should ask is not whether alt-store distribution is cheaper.
+It is whether the CTF reaches them at all, and for the large majority the answer is no.

 This piece is the spreadsheet, not the panorama.
 If you want the full lay of the land — which stores exist, what the DMA actually changed, where the channel is heading — we wrote that in the state of alternative app stores in 2026.
-Here we’re doing one thing: working out when the CTF is worth paying for a games studio, and when it quietly torches your unit economics.
+Here we’re doing two things: establishing whether the fee applies to your studio, and, if it does, working out when it’s worth paying and when it quietly torches your unit economics.
 This is the iOS side of the ledger; for the Android equivalent after Google’s June 2026 fee changes, see what Google Play’s new billing-choice rate card actually costs.

 How the Core Technology Fee is structured